 4. They Rush Into Relationships

 Many people who have been in an abusive relationship only knew their abuser for a short time before they became involved with them.
 An abuser often comes along like a whirlwind.
 Once they find a new victim, they move quickly.
-They begin to manipulate, isolate and control you before you even realize what’s going on.
+They begin to manipulate, isolate, and control you before you even realize what’s going on.
+Discover the signs of an emotional psychopath.

 5. They Isolate